 Your ability to deduct your traditional IRA contributions depends on how much you earn.

 Savers who are planning to fund a Roth IRA also need to be aware of adjustments to the income cap.
-In 2022, income phase-outs apply if you’re single or the head of your household with a MAGI between $129,000 and $144,000.
-The income phase-applies to married couples filing jointly with a MAGI between $204,000 and $214,000.
+In 2024, income phase-outs apply if you’re single or the head of your household with a MAGI between $146,000 and $161,000.
+The income phase-out applies to married couples filing jointly with a MAGI between $204,000 and $214,000.

 Scoring the Saver’s Credit

-In 2022, the credit is worth 50% of your contribution at the following income levels: single filers who earn $41,000, heads of household who earn $30,750 and married couples who file a joint return that make $20,500 or less.
+In 2024, the credit is worth 50% of your contribution at the following income levels: single filers with AGI of up to $23,000, heads of household with AGI of up to $34,500 and married couples who file a joint return with AGI of up to $46,000.

-In 2023, the credit is projected to be worth 50% of your contribution at the following income levels: single filers who earn $21,750, heads of households who earn $32,625 and married couple who file a joint return that make make $43,500 or less.
+In 2023, the credit is projected to be worth 50% of your contribution at the following income levels: single filers with AGI of up to $21,750, heads of households with AGI of up to $32,625 and married couples who file a joint return with AGI of up to $43,500 or less.

 Tips for Saving for Retirement

-- Industry experts say that people who work with a financial advisor are twice as likely to be on track to meet their retirement goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• A financial advisor can help you prepare for retirement and set savings goals.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: © iStock/AnthonyRosenberg, © iStock/mediaphotos, © iStock/winhorse